Pure glueball states in a Light-Front holographic approach

-where $_1F_1$ is the Kummer confluent hypergeometric function, and $n_g$ the glueball mode number and $n$ the meson mode number.
-The overlap factor is defined as
+and the overlap probability for no mixing $P_{GM} =1- |<G|M>|^2$.
+For the soft wall graviton model the overlap factor must be obtained numerically.

-and the overlap probability for no mixing $P_{NM} =1.- |<G|M>|^2$.
-For the soft wall graviton model the meson mode functions are the same as above and the graviton wave functions have been obtained numerically.
-In Fig.\ref{MesonGlueballModes} we show the mode functions for the $n_g=2$ glueball mode and a possible mixing mode at $n =10$ as seen from Fig. \ref{SpectrumFit} .
-The figure shows the big difference between the glueball modes in both models.
+We would like to show that meson and glueball wave functions whose mode numbers are very different, despite having almost equal masses, lead to small overlap probabilities and therefore to small mixing.
+To do so let us an example.
+We choose a glueball of mode number $n_g=2$ and a meson of mode number $n_m=10$.
+They can be considered as candidates for mixing because, using in the soft wall model Eqs.~(\ref{glueballsp},\ref{mesonsp}), the glueball mass $m(k=2) \sim 2840$ MeV and the meson mass $m(k=10) \sim 2781 $ MeV.
+Thus this example can be considered as a prototype for a mixing scenario for heavy particles.
+In Fig.\ref{MesonGlueballModes} we show the mode functions for the $n_g=2$ glueball mode and that for the $n_m =10$ meson mode for both the soft wall and soft wall graviton models.
+The figure shows the big difference between the glueball modes in both the soft wall and soft wall graviton models.
 The extension of the glueball mode in the soft wall graviton model is determined by the exponential in the potential and therefore all modes die at $z \sim 2$ irrespective of their mode number.
-In the case of the soft wall dilaton model the extension is governed by the mode number.
-This difference in structure implies that in the graviton model the overlap factor is oscillating and extends over many modes even reaching large meson mode numbers $n$, while in the dilaton model only a few modes close to $n_g$ are contributing to the overlap as shown in Fig. \ref{OverlapDilatonGraviton}.
+In the case of the soft wall model the extension is governed by the mode number.
+This difference in structure implies that in the soft wall graviton model the overlap factor is oscillating and extends over many modes even reaching large meson mode numbers $n$, while in the dilaton model only a few modes close to $n_g$ are contributing to the overlap as shown in Fig. \ref{OverlapDilatonGraviton}.